 By the way, the images for this review are just what could be found online, and don’t represent either transfer in any way.

 The WAC’s one extra is an original trailer.
 Warners no longer generates new extras for most library titles.
-Were this a release from a ‘horror boutique’ company, it might be drowned in goodies, and it would also likely be more expensive.
+Were this a release from a ‘horror boutique’ company, it would be drowned in goodies, and would also likely be more expensive.
 Fans won’t get to see the exotic bits added from the Japanese print, but what we’re looking at here is an authentic cut — Hammer cheated when they re-edited the finale.
 Recreating the slightly different continuity of the Japanese sequence was not possible, because it uses a different audio mix — the sound effects wouldn’t match.
 A YouTube comparison can be found that does allow one to study the differences.
 It’s just too bad that the alternate Japanese sequences weren’t retained in the vault, in better condition.

 Is the new Archive release perfect?
 No. Would I buy it?
 Definitely yes, it’s a perfectly fine way to enjoy this most exciting of all Hammer horror pix.